 How do I submit an appeal?

-If you choose to submit the appeal application provided in your valuation notice, be sure to:
+If you choose to submit an appeal application, be sure to:

 - Answer each question thoroughly.

 - If using a representative, include a signed authorization form.